About me

 Play time

-Outside of work, and when we aren't in quarantine, I enjoy hiking, snowshoeing and exploring the Pacific Northwest.
+Outside of work, I enjoy trail riding, hiking and exploring the Pacific Northwest.

 I'm standing on the Vatnajökull glacier in Iceland.